-Whether you are looking to truly live in the moment, want some peace and quiet or are simply tired of compromising, traveling independently will achieve your goals.
-Read on for first-hand advice on how to plan a spectacular journey, for an audience of one.
+Whether you are looking to truly live in the moment, want some peace and quiet, or are simply tired of compromising, traveling independently will achieve your goals.
+Read on for first-hand advice on how to plan a spectacular journey, for an audience of one – you!

 First, when traveling independently you’ll need a basic plan